The Relationship Between Sleep Apnea & Hypertension

 Trouble is that what happens to the body overnight tends to continue during the day.
 So, even though sleep apnea is not a factor during the day when you’re awake, the low oxygen level at night seems to set off a number of systems that continue into the daytime.

-To sever the connection between sleep apnea and hypertension, Dr. Keane Fedosky and his team at Sleep Rehab in Garland treat sleep apnea with FDA approved oral appliances.
+To sever the connection between sleep apnea and hypertension, Dr. Keane Fedosky and his team at Sleep Rehab Snoring, Sleep Apnea and TMJ in Plano treat sleep apnea with FDA approved oral appliances.
 They work by repositioning your jaw forward in order to reduce airway collapse during sleep breathing.
 Evidence shows if sleep apnea is treated at night using an oral appliance, then nighttime and daytime blood pressure are lowered.

-If you suspect that you or someone you love might have sleep apnea—and symptoms include loud snoring, gasping for breath at night, a morning headache, sore throat or dry mouth, frequent urination at night and difficulty concentrating during the day—then Sleep Rehab offers comprehensive treatment
+If you suspect that you or someone you love might have sleep apnea—and symptoms include loud snoring, gasping for breath at night, a morning headache, sore throat or dry mouth, frequent urination at night and difficulty concentrating during the day—then Sleep Rehab Snoring, Sleep Apnea and TMJ offers comprehensive treatment

 for sleep apnea with oral appliances that are non-invasive, non-surgical and non-pharmacologic.

-When you come to Sleep Rehab, we’ll give you a sleep test to determine your sleep breathing patterns.
+When you come to Sleep Rehab Snoring, Sleep Apnea and TMJ, we’ll give you a sleep test to determine your sleep breathing patterns.
 Once we determine your sleep issues, we can create a customized oral appliance for you.
 Worn nightly, this appliance will eliminate or reduce the effects of your sleep apnea and may help you avoid the life threatening consequences of this condition.